berteh/pico_leaflet/README.md

 {% else %}
 ```

+__WARNING__ : for now, you can't choose the URL which is mydomain.com/map.

 See it live : [momh.fr/map](http://momh.fr/map)

 __WARNING__ : if you are using Dan Reeves' `picotags` plugin, you have to put this piece of code after the code for the tags pages.